awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

 **Important**
 Amazon EKS nodes are standard Amazon EC2 instances, and you are billed for them based on normal Amazon EC2 instance prices\.
 For more information, see [Amazon EC2 pricing](https://aws.amazon.com/ec2/pricing/)\.
 You can launch Windows nodes in Amazon EKS extended clusters on AWS Outposts, but you can't launch them in local clusters on AWS Outposts\.
-For more information, see [Amazon EKS on AWS Outposts](eks-outposts.md)\.
+For more information, see [Deploy Amazon EKS on\-premises with AWS Outposts](eks-outposts.md)\.

 Enable Windows support for your cluster\.
 We recommend that you review important considerations before you launch a Windows node group\.
 For more information, see [Enable Windows support](windows-support.md#enable-windows-support)\.